How to Conduct A Customer Experience Mystery Shopper

-Some time back in Singapore, one of the local Awards Clubs introduced a Customer Experience Mystery Shopper Award into its portfolio.
+Some time back in Singapore, one of the local industry Associations introduced a Customer Experience-based Mystery Shopper Award into its portfolio.

 A short time later, I was helping a hospitality Client set up the Quality Assurance program for their Contact Centre.